The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

 \section{Roots of polynomials}

-In this section, we consider the computability aspects of finding roots of polynomials.
-We distinguish three settings for this: In Subsection \ref{subsec:monic} we look into monic univariate polynomials.
+In this section, we consider the computability aspects of finding the roots of polynomials.
+Our exploration of polynomial root finding unfolds across three distinct scenarios.
+In Subsection \ref{subsec:monic} we look into monic univariate polynomials.
 In Subsection \ref{subsec:univariate} we drop the restriction to monic, and in Subsection \ref{subsec:multivariate} we handle multivariate polynomials.

-To make sense of root finding as a computational problem, we need to clarify how we represent polynomials.
+In order to conceptualise the task of polynomial root finding, it becomes essential to establish a clear methodology for representing polynomials.
 A polynomial is represented by providing an upper bound to its degree, plus a tuple of real numbers constituting all relevant coefficients.
 For example, we could be given the same polynomial as either $0x^2 + 3x - 5$ or $3x - 5$.
-If we were demanding to know the exact degree, we could no longer compute multiplication and addition of polynomials, which would be clearly unsatisfactory.
+If we were demanding to know the exact degree, we could no longer compute the addition of polynomials and the multiplication of polynomials with real numbers, which would be clearly unsatisfactory.
 This matter is discussed in detail in \cite[Section 3]{pauly-steinberg}.
 We denote the represented space of real univariate polynomials as $\mathbb{R}[X]$ and the space of real multivariate polynomials as $\mathbb{R}[X^*]$.
 For the latter, we assume that each polynomial comes with the exact information of what finite set of variables it refers to.
 Both $\mathbb{R}[X]$ and $\mathbb{R}[X^*]$ are coPolish spaces, see \cite{schroder6,paulydebrecht4,callard}.